-- Nearby Museums: There are a lot of fun museums in Asheville.
+- Nearby Museums: There are a lot of fun museums in Asheville, including kid-friendly ones.
 Stay tuned for more, but until then, here are a few nearby.

 - Nearby Breweries: Because it wouldn’t be a trip to Asheville without Craft Beer!
 Here are a few of our favorite breweries in Asheville that are near the Asheville Art Museum!